LipeiDu/main/_literature/literature-3.md

 ---
 title: "Hydrodynamics with fluctuactions near the critical point"
-excerpt: "Hydrodynamical calculations of the evolution of the Quark-Gluon Plasma have been extremely successful in describing the observables of soft particles.
-The hydrodynamical evolution near the QCD critical point is very important for searching the point.<br/>"
+excerpt: "The hydrodynamical evolution near the QCD critical point is very important for searching the critical point.
+To do this, fluctuations will be essential because it can deviate from equilibrium significantly near the critical point.<br/>"
 collection: literature
 ---